mossblaser/Clockie/README.rst

 **Video: http://www.youtube.com/watch?v=T5hS6n_OzEQ**

-Clockie is a really simple clock I made for my wonderful girlfriend, Ann-Marie, when she moved away for her master's degree.
+Clockie is a really simple clock I made for my girlfriend, Ann-Marie, when she moved away for her master's degree.
 It is based on an Arduino and a simple LCD character display and features a countdown until we next meet (d'awwwww).
-The time (and the date of our next meeting) is set by holding it up to a web page which literally flashes the time at a light sensor on the back of the clock.
+The time (and the date of our next meeting) is set by holding it up to a `web page
+<http://amp.jhnet.co.uk/programmer/>`_ which literally flashes the time at a
+light sensor on the back of the clock.

 .. figure:: https://raw.github.com/mossblaser/Clockie/master/images/moneyshot.jpg